-There was a time when DSLR backpacks were way too obvious.
+There was a time when even the best camera backpacks were way too obvious.
 Mostly, they were a photography accessory made by one brand – Lowepro – and they were so clearly full of camera gear that photographers might as well have written 'rob me' on their foreheads.